ooopii12/Predicting-medal-counts/README.md

 • How well does a model based on data up to and including 2012 predict Olympic performance in the 2016 Games?

-• What improvements might be made to the model/data collected in order to better predict Olympic medal counts for future
+• What improvements might be made to the model/data collected in order to better predict Olympic medal counts for future games?